wjgilmore/mac-contacts-mcp-server/README.md

 - Verify your contacts database has data (check the Contacts app)
 - Try using different search terms or the `get_all_contacts` tool with a limit

+## Caveats

+* "But Apple will eventually build one macOS MCP server to rule them all."
+I know that but don't care.
+I'm a nerd and like building stuff.
+* "But Anthropic will see all of my contacts."
+Then don't install it.

 ## Development

 To run the server directly for testing: